2011 Macy Foundation Scholars

 Oregon Health & Science University (OHSU)

-Dr. Hassouneh is a tenured Associate Professor at Oregon Health & Science University (OHSU) School of Nursing.
+Dr. Hassouneh is a Professor at Oregon Health & Science University (OHSU) School of Nursing.
 Dr. Hassouneh teaches and mentors doctoral students, maintains an ongoing program of federally funded research, and provides leadership in the School of Nursing.
-She is currently President-elect of the School of Nursing faculty.
-Her scholarly work focuses on two key areas: addressing inequalities in nursing education and understanding and improving mental health disparities in women.
-To address the experiences of faculty and students of color in the United States Dr. Hassouneh has conducted research and published theoretical work addressing racism in nursing education.
+Her scholarly work focuses on two key areas: addressing inequalities in nursing education and understanding, and improving mental health disparities in women.
+To address the experiences of faculty and students of color in the United States Dr. Hassouneh has conducted research and published theoretical work addressing racism in health professions education.
 She has also worked to improve nursing education internationally by helping design and bring to fruition a BSN program in the Palestinian territories.

 University of Pennsylvania